 The Town of Sorrento shall accept no application until it is complete as described above, and until all fees established by the Town of Sorrento for processing an application have been paid in full.

-(DC03-01, x/x/x)
+(DC19-06, 9/03/19)

 Procedures

-Developments consisting of a single dwelling unit shall be reviewed for compliance with this ordinance, and within two days after the application for a development permit has been accepted, the Ascension Parish Building Official shall inform the applicant whether the application has been granted.
+Developments consisting of a single dwelling unit shall be reviewed for compliance with this ordinance, the Ascension Parish Building Official shall inform the applicant whether the application has been granted.

 In any case where the application is granted, the Ascension Parish Building Official shall issue a building permit.
 Before any structure to which this certificate is applicable may be occupied or used for any purpose a certificate of occupancy must be obtained.